idrsolutions/idrviewer/README.md

 ## Grunt Tasks
 1. Install [node.js](https://nodejs.org/)
 2. Open terminal/command prompt & cd into idrviewer
-3. Run `npm install -g grunt-cli`
-4. Run `npm install`
+3. Run `npm install`
-5. To run grunt tasks, run `grunt <taskname>` where `<taskname>` is one of the following:
+4. To run the tasks, run `npm run <taskname>` where `<taskname>` is one of the following:
-    - `jshint` is for running static analysis on the JavaScript files.
+   - 'jshint' is for running static analysis on the JavaScript files.
-    - `uglify` is for minifying the idrviewer.js file to idrviewer.min.js
-    - `qunit` is for running the automated IDRViewer tests (in /src/test/)
+   - 'playwright' is for running the automated IDRViewer tests (in /src/test/)
+   - 'webpack' is for building the UI templates to /examples/

 ## License

-Copyright 2021 IDRsolutions
+Copyright 2022 IDRsolutions

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.